CartoDB/carto-selfhosted/README.md

 - A TLS certificate for the domain/subdomain (if not provided a self-signed one will be generated)
 - Configuration and license files received from CARTO

-> :warning: CARTO provides an out-of-the-box installation that it's **not production ready**.
+> :warning: CARTO provides an out-of-the-box installation that is **not production ready**.
 In order to make your CARTO installation production ready take a look at [Production Ready](#production-ready) section

 ### Installation Steps